GovTechSG/ship-hats-overview/portal-guide/user-management.md

 ## [View Users](#view-users)

-Subscription Administrator (SA) and Project Admin (PA) can view all users associated with a subscription account and their roles in your account.
+Subscription Admin (SA) and Project Admin (PA) can view all users associated with a subscription account and their roles in your account.

 ### To view users: